MontagneIhsane/Final_Projet/README.md

 # React Exercise

 ## Description
-### This project is an exercise based on React, aimed at creating a product card in React
+### This project is an exercise based on React, where I have to create a Product Gallery and a Shopping Cart that is available

 ## Getting Started
 ### Prerequisites